romandariana/documentation/docs/solutions/reference-designs/ad-apard32690-sl/ad-apardspoe-sl/index.rst

    AD-APARDSPOE-SL Primary Side

-The :adi:`AD-APARDSPOE-SL <AD-APARDSPOE-SL>` uses 3 headers to connect to the :adi:`AD-APARD32690-SL <AD-APARD32690-SL>` platform board to extract the SPoE power:
+The :adi:`AD-APARDSPOE-SL` uses 3 headers to connect to the :adi:`AD-APARD32690-SL` platform board to extract the SPoE power:

 - **P5** is for the negative voltage rail.
 - **P6** is for the positive voltage rail.
 - **P7** is for the ground rail.

-Power is supplied to the :adi:`AD-APARD32690-SL <AD-APARD32690-SL>` platform board via **PIN8** of the **P1** header.
+Power is supplied to the :adi:`AD-APARD32690-SL` platform board via **PIN8** of the **P1** header.

 SPoE PD Power Class Selection (JP1 and JP2)